dhaneshnm/dhaneshnm.github.io/_posts/2018-11-11-react-hooks.markdown

 React Hooks, the experimental feature is out.
 These are my thoughts on how hooks may or may not make building apps with React Better.

-The hooks provides functional components, access to states, life cycle methods and context.
-That sounds great and provides a lot obvious benefits already documented in a lot talks and articles like [this one](https://medium.com/@dan_abramov/making-sense-of-react-hooks-fdbde8803889).
+The hooks allows functional components, to access states, life cycle methods and context.
+That sounds great and provides a lot of obvious benefits already documented in a lot pf talks and articles like [this one](https://medium.com/@dan_abramov/making-sense-of-react-hooks-fdbde8803889).

 The most attractive feature here is the ability to create custom hooks, combining the state, effects and context hooks provided by the API.
 I am looking forward to see all the interesting design patterns and libraries that developers will come up with custom hooks.